miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added dialogue lines to give some surplus items to Gary and Damsel.
 +Raised conditions to persuade Gimble and unlocked door afterwards.
 +Sold crossbow ammo later and changed two tutorial elevator buttons.
-+Added taxi to maps and fixed jars transparency at Grout's mansion.
++Added taxi to maps and fixed jars transparency at Grout's Mansion.
 +Moved flamethrower into new atrium and made braid Mitnick's reward.
 +Placed some things in empty Giovanni rooms and fixed player start.
 Blocked way into locked SM junkyard and corrected Chunk levitating.